-Our MD Jo is known to dress for work, put a pair of heels on to do the school run – leaving the house as ‘mum’ and then coming back through the door as MD!
+Our MD Jo is known to put a pair of heels on to do the school run – leaving the house as ‘mum’ and then coming back through the door as MD!

 - Exercise.
 Whether it’s a walk, run, cycle, or yoga, get your body moving!

 - Eat well.
 Make sure you have lunch and tea breaks, but avoid picking at the biscuits!
 It can be easy to get into bad habits with easy access to the food cupboard!

 - Set up a dedicating working area.
 Even if just a corner of a room, it’s good to have an area that is for work only, that you can leave at the end of the day!